corda/corda/docs/source/deploying-a-node.rst

 5. Make the following changes to ``/opt/corda/node.conf``:

    *  Change the ``p2pAddress`` and ``rpcAddress`` values to start with your server's hostname or external IP address.
       This is the address other nodes or RPC interfaces will use to communicate with your node
    *  Change the ports if necessary, for example if you are running multiple nodes on one server (see below)
-   *  Enter an email address which will be used as an administrative contact during the registration process - this is only visible to the Doorman operator.
+   *  Enter an email address which will be used as an administrative contact during the registration process.
+This is only visible to the permissioning service
    *  Enter your node's desired legal name.
-This will be used during the issuance of your certificate and should rarely change as it should represent the legal identity of your node.
+This will be used during the issuance of your certificate and should rarely change as it should represent the legal identity of your node

       * Organization (``O=``) should be a unique and meaningful identifier (e.g. Bank of Breakfast Tea)
       * Location (``L=``) is your nearest city